antonio-olleros/dpm-docs/docs/operators/10-time-operators.md

 > rset <*>

 ### 10.1.4 Semantics
-Changes the dates of the var component of the recordset op by adding (or subtracting) the numberPeriods of the period type.
+Changes the dates of the var *Component* of the *Recordset* op by adding (or subtracting) the numberPeriods of the period type.

-### 10.1.5 Additional constraints
+### 10.1.5 Additional Constraints
-The component var must belong to the recordset op, and has to be of Time interval type.
+The *Component* var must belong to the *Recordset* op, and has to be of Time interval type.

 The period must have one of the following values: